StuPhD95/StuPhD95/README.md

 I'm passionate about financial markets and enjoy using mathematical modelling to understand market dynamics.

-I primarily used MATLAB and Mathematica during my PhD.
+I used MATLAB and Mathematica during my PhD.
 I'm currently working on improving my Python skills as I transition into industry.